Beyonce breaks all-time Grammy wins record, Harry Styles claims album prize | Entertainment

 Beyonce breaks all-time Grammy wins record, Harry Styles claims album prize

 Pop superstar Beyonce broke the record for most career wins at music's Grammy awards on Sunday but lost again in the prestigious album of the year category, this time to British singer Harry Styles.
-Lizzo's upbeat "About Damn Time" won record of the year.
-She dedicated the award to Prince, saying the late artist had inspired her to make positive music.
+"You clearly are the artist of our lives," Lizzo said.
+Blues singer Bonnie Raitt's "Just Like That," about an organ donor, won song of the year, one of her three awards on Sunday.

-Despite her success through the years, the 41-year-old "Break My Soul" singer has never claimed the best album trophy.
+Despite her success through the years, the 41-year-old "Break My Soul" singer has never claimed the best album trophy with any of her four nominations in the category.
 Styles took home that honor on Sunday for "Harry's House."
 "I've been so inspired by every artist in this category," a surprised Styles said as he accepted the award.
 "On nights like tonight, it's obviously so important for us to remember that there is no such thing as best in music."

+Styles had thrilled the crowd with a performance of his hit single "As It Was," sparkling in a silver fringe jumpsuit.
+The former "One Direction" singer triumphed over a formidable list of album contenders that included Beyonce, Puerto Rican rapper Bad Bunny, singer and flutist Lizzo, British vocalist Adele and disco-era Swedish hitmaker ABBA.

 Grammy voters spread the top awards among several artists.
 Lizzo's upbeat "About Damn Time" won record of the year.